-- Pupils are always reminded to avoid giving out personal details on such sites which may identify them or where they are (full name, address, mobile/ home phone numbers, school details, IM/ email address, specific hobbies/ interests). - Our pupils are advised to set and maintain profiles on such sites to maximum privacy and deny access to unknown individuals. - Pupils are encouraged to be wary about publishing specific and detailed private thoughts online. - Our pupils are asked to report any incidents of bullying to the school. - Staff may only create blogs, wikis or other web 2 spaces in order to communicate with pupils using systems approved by the Head Teacher and school.
+- Pupils are always reminded to avoid giving out personal details on such sites which may identify them or where they are (full name, address, mobile/ home phone numbers, school details, IM/ email address, specific hobbies/ interests). - Our pupils are advised to set and maintain profiles on such sites to maximum privacy and deny access to unknown individuals. - Pupils are encouraged to be wary about publishing specific and detailed private thoughts online. - Our pupils are asked to report any incidents of bullying to the school. - Staff may only create blogs, wikis or other web 2 spaces in order to communicate with pupils using the LA Learning Platform or other systems approved by the Head Teacher.